 Patan is a situated 127 Kms North of Ahmedabad in the Indian State of Gujarat.
 Inheriting a rich cultural heritage, Patan became famous due to its Patolas (double ikat) or normally a sacred silk cloth which took to different forms over time.

-Most important process involved is that of tie and dye using natural dyes like catechu, cochineal, indigo, turmeric, asafoetida, madder roots, manjistha, ratnajyot, katha, kesudo, pomegranate skin, henna, marigold flower, onion skin etc to display vibrant colours in the silk sari or fabric.
-Alum, copper sulphate, ferrous sulphate, tin chloride, tannic acid, oxalic acid, potassium dichromate and other mordents are also used in the tedious dyeing process.
+Most important process involved is that of tie and dye using natural dyes like catechu, cochineal, indigo, turmeric, Natural Lakh, Harde, madder roots, manjistha, ratnajyot, katha, kesudo, pomegranate skin, henna, marigold flower, etc to display vibrant colours in the silk sari or fabric.
+Alum, copper sulphate, ferrous sulphate, tin chloride, potassium dichromate and other mordents are also used in the tedious dyeing process.

 All this comes to actually the method of hand weaving that originates from Ikat or a method weaving that uses a resist dyeing process similar to tie-dye on either the warp or weft silk fibres.

 But, in Patan Patola double ikat process involving resist dyeing similar to tie-dye method on both warp as well as weft silk fibres, is employed making the entire process backbreaking, yet ultimately pleasing the eyes of the beholder and a prized possession, that too for the owner!